Who Can Enroll

 - The student is absent from class for 10 consecutive days.
 Effective date of the withdrawal is the first day of class if the student never attended, or the 10th consecutive absence if the 10-day period began after the first day of class; or

 - The student is dismissed under disciplinary or academic performance policies; effective date of the withdrawal is the last day of attendance.

 Students may drop or withdraw from a program or course any time before the first day of instruction for a full refund of tuition and fees.
 After the first day of instruction students may receive a refund based on program length and the academic standing at the time of withdrawal.
 Once a withdrawal or drop has been finalized, students lose any progression toward program completion hours and may be required to re-do the work if the student should re-enroll at a later date.

 Students may be allowed to re-enroll after a minimum 90 day waiting period by following the re-enrollment procedure.
-Please refer to full re-enrollment procedure at in the MATC Student Handbook.
+Please refer to full re-enrollment procedure in the MATC Student Guide.